Muscle-Invasive Bladder Cancer

 Immunotherapy

-Immunotherapy Checkpoint inhibitors like atezolizumab and pembrolizumab have shown efficacy in treating MIBC by enhancing the immune system's ability to target cancer cells.
+Immunotherapy checkpoint inhibitors like atezolizumab and pembrolizumab have shown efficacy in treating MIBC by enhancing the immune system's ability to target cancer cells.

 Gene Therapy